-Itsukushima Island (or Miyajima) is considered sacred and pure in the Shinto religion.
+Miyajima (or Itsukushima) is an island that is considered sacred and pure in the Shinto religion.
 The strict rules applied to the island to maintain its purity throughout history have also preserved its wealth of native plants and animals.
-Miyajima's Itsukushima Shinto Shrine which was built to worship the island is know worldwide for their beauty.
+Miyajima's Itsukushima Shrine, which was built to worship the island, is known worldwide for their beauty.
 The view of the shrine with its vermillion gate in front and Mt.
 Misen towering behind is considered one of Japan's three best views.

 The shrine was first established in 593 and was built by Saeki Kuramoto.
 Built to worship the island as a goddess, the temple quickly became known through out Japan.
 Its first known written record from 881 includes it among other famous Japanese shrines.
 The precursor to the current Itsukushima Shrine and its gate were built in 1168 with funds from the governor of Aki Province, Kiyomori Taira, and his clan.
 Changes to the shrine's layout occurred after fires in 1207, 1223 and a typhoon in 1325.
 After this time, the shrine is thought to have retained the same basic layout but its influence waned and it fell into ruin.
 In 1555, the battle of Itsukushima occurred and the victorious Mori Motonari set out to restore the shrine to its former glory and did so in 1571.
 The current gate was built in 1875.

 Building the shrine on piers in the harbor allowed commoners to approach through the gates and worship close to the sacred island without actually setting foot on it.
 At high tide, water rises almost to the shrine's deck and it appears to float on the water.
 When the tide is out, it looks more like it's about to drop into the mud.
 For the best experience and photos, be sure to check when high tide occurs so you can arrive during high tide.